 While ERPs offer integration and automation processes, they often lack the features and intelligence necessary to maximize the return on investment from your ERP.
-Robotic Process Automation (RPA) is rapidly filling in the gaps and has become essential in the OTC cycle.
-In Forrester’s report, The Forrester Wave™: Robotic Process Automation, Q2 2018, (gated content) estimates that there will be 4 million robots doing sales and administrative related tasks.
+Intelligent Process Automation (IPA) is rapidly filling in the gaps and has become essential in the OTC cycle.
+In Forrester’s report, The Forrester Wave™: Intelligent Process Automation, Q2 2018, (gated content) estimates that there will be 4 million robots doing sales and administrative related tasks.

 - Your automation partner can focus on more integrations, improved automation, rapid deployment, and fast implementations while you focus on your business.

 - Your employees can focus their efforts on creative solutions to enhance sales, products, and services rather than working on internal processes, data entry, and remediation.